 Marsh Marigold by Manor Field Pond in early April

 Flowers at Manor Field Pond

 The Leicestershire Strategic Growth Plan for the period to 2050 covers ideas of how the County should develop.
-Initially a 'growth corridor' for new housing round the east and south side of Leicester was proposed, served by a new road called the A46 Express Way.
-A body called Midlands Connect were promoting the road but they have now decided that the proposed route is too long and in their view would not be used by long distance traffic which would continue to use the existing route.
+The earlier idea for a new road round the east and south side of Leicester called the A46 Express Way has been dropped as it would not achieve its purpose of improving traffic flow on the A46.
 It remains to be seen what the Growth Plan proposes for this area in the absence of that road.

-Bloor Homes continue building the approved 275 houses off the Uppingham Road in Bushby, and over 50 are occupied.
-Building is now in the field north of the dismantled railway line.
+Bloor Homes are building the approved 275 houses at Charity Farm off the Uppingham Road in Bushby, and over 50 are occupied.

 Last September the proposal for a 76 bed Care Home on the site of the Garage and the adjacent pair of semi-detached houses on the Uppingham Road was amended to be 73 beds.
 It was still proposed to be 4 storeys high and to fill the majority of the site, so TABS responded that their previous objections still stood.
 These included overdevelopment of the site, incongruous scale and functional appearance, lacking vehicular access to the rear for emergencies and overlooking neighbouring properties due to its height.
 To TABS disappointment, after a long delay, the proposal was approved on 28 April 2021.

 9 The Spinney, Thurnby.
 In the back garden of this property was a group of 9 Corsican pines, part of a group of trees covered by a Tree Preservation Order, They were implicated as the cause of cracks in the house walls and permission was sought to fell them all.
 TABS objected that they were a significant group of trees and queried the need for them all to go.
 The application was approved.